barakbbn/WpfMart/README.md

 ### IsNegative
-Converter can be negative, and check if the value is niether null nor empty string/collection,
+Converter can be negative, and check if the value is neither null nor empty string/collection,
 by setting `IsNegative` property to `true`.

 ```xml